crunchy-devops/jenkins-pic/DEPLOYMENT.md

 git repo itself.
 This is the part of Devops where the infrastructure is in a code.(IaC)

 ## Create a Docker build job and upload image to docker hub
 Create a job petclinic_docker_build
 Go to New Item -> Enter a name -> Freestyle -> ok
 Source code management
 Check git, provides the git repo of petclinic
 Go to build environment
 Tick delete workspace before build starts
 Select user password separated
+Enter your credentials
 As follow

 ![Bindings](screenshots/bindings_dockerhub.png)